 What is end-point assessment?

-The new end-point assessment (EPA) is one of the biggest changes in the new apprenticeship reforms.
+The introduction of the end-point assessment (EPA) marked one of the biggest changes within recent apprenticeship reform.

-Instead of being assessed continually throughout their course, all apprentices now have to complete an end-point assessment to complete their qualification.
-The EPA is designed to test whether each apprentice has gained the skills, knowledge and behaviours outlined in the standard, and grade each learner according to their performance.
+Instead of being assessed continually throughout their course, all apprentices need to complete an end-point assessment to achieve their qualifications.
+The EPA is designed to test whether each apprentice has gained the skills, knowledge and behaviours (KSBs) outlined in the standard, and assign a grade to each learner, according to their performance.

 How will the EPA work?